akkinoc/akkinoc.github.io/README.md

 ## Deploying

-To deploy, push to Git `main` branch.
+To deploy, push to the GitHub `main` branch.
-It's automatically deployed by GitHub Actions.
+It will be automatically deployed to GitHub Pages via GitHub Actions.

 ## License